groupon/testium/README.md

 ## Getting Started

-Install Testium by running `npm install --save testium`.
+Install Testium by running `npm install --save-dev testium`.

 Then, you can specify additional configuration, like so!